ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/adversaries/crud/update.rst

     ...

     tc = ThreatConnect(api_access_id, api_secret_key, api_default_org, api_base_url)
-    owner = 'Example Community'

     # instantiate Adversaries container
     adversaries = tc.adversaries()

+    owner = 'Example Community'
-    # create an empty adversary
+    # create an empty Adversary
     adversary = adversaries.add('Updated Adversary', owner)
-    # set the ID of the new adversary to the ID of the adversary you would like to update
+    # set the ID of the new Adversary to the ID of an existing Adversary you want to update
     adversary.set_id(123456)

-    # load adversary attributes
+    # load Adversary attributes
     adversary.load_attributes()
     for attribute in adversary.attributes:
         # if the attribute is a description, delete it